 Pick The Right Pot and Soil

-Pick a pot that matches the size of your rosemary plant.
+Pick a pot that matches the size of your plant.
 For example, if the above-ground growth is around 8-inches tall, your pot should be at least 8-inches deep.
 The width should allow at least one inch of space between the roots and the side of the pot.

 Create Proper Drainage